-This article, contributed by INMR columnist Jon Woodworth, reviews some of the fundamentals of these devices as well as why they are so important in protecting cable systems.
+This edited past contribution to INMR by Jonathan Woodworth reviewed the fundamentals of these devices as well as why they are important in protecting cable systems.

 Deadfront & Separable Arresters

-Typically 200A load break versions can be connected or disconnected with the system energized.
-However 200A dead-break designs also exist (IEEE).
-There are several other names for this type of arrester including elbow arrester, parking stand arrester and bushing arrester (in the IEEE market).
+This arrester is assembled in a shielded housing that provides system insulation as well as a conductive ground shield and is intended for installation in an enclosure to protect underground and pad-mounted distribution equipment and circuits.
+Typically, 200A load break versions can be connected or disconnected with the system energized.
+However 200A dead-break IEEE designs also exist.
+There are several names for this type of arrester including elbow arrester, parking stand arrester and bushing arrester (in the IEEE market).

 Sheath Voltage Limiter

 A sheath voltage limiter is an arrester used to clamp the voltage induced on the sheath of an underground medium or high voltage cable during a fault on the system.

 This is an air-insulated arrester used to protect high voltage underground cable insulation and equipment.
 Riser pole arresters are generally mounted on the transition tower or pole.
 A riser pole arrester can be distribution type or station type and not classified in any standard.

 Separable and deadfront arresters are special arresters used primarily to mitigate the threat of voltage doubling effect at open points on underground circuits.
 When a lightning surge hits a riser pole arrester, the arrester clamps it but allows an ongoing surge with the magnitude of this clamping voltage to continue on into the underground circuit.
 Fig. 3 shows a circuit that has two underground branches in a distribution underground network.
 Branch 1 has a deadfront arrester at its end point while Branch 2 does not.

 Once the ongoing surge from the riser pole arrester meets an endpoint in the underground circuit, it will double in magnitude in that circuit (as shown in Fig. 4).